Traditional games of Pakistan: Malakhra

-Two competitors attempt to wrestle one another to the ground while only holding onto each others' waistcloths.

 Yanda

 Yanda (also known as Yenda, Yandu, etc.) is a game of Khyber Pakhtunkhwa in which the teams take turns sending one of their players to run around a circle, while two opponents attempt to make the runner fall before he can run around the entire circle and safely make it back to his teammates.
 Players who are made to fall are eliminated from the game.
 The game ends once one team has all of its players eliminated, with the other team then winning the game.